 With over 60% of web users now accessing websites through their smartphones or tablets we have definitely seen a shift in attitude towards mobile web design.
+So, if you’re beginning to design a new website for your business, making it mobile-friendly is something you should carefully consider.
 For those of you who aren’t sure what mobile web design is we’ll explain it very simply.

 This gives the user a pleasant user experience and when you want users to be viewing your content you’ll want to keep them interested and not have them turn away in frustration.

 Do I need two websites then?